LibertyAces/BitSwanPump/doc/declarative.md

 Argument `del` (optional) specifies items to be removed from a dictionary.

 Argument `add` (optional) is similar to `set` but the operator `+=` is applied.
 The item must exist.

+Argument `update` (optional) is similar to `set` but the item must exist and it is passed to a subsequent expression as a `!ARG`.
+It the item doesn't exists, the entry is skipped.

 This is how to create the empty dictionary: